TheoZerbibi/DockerCompose-Nginx-PhpFPM/README.md

-# NGINX + Node App with Docker Compose
+# NGINX + PHP-FPM with Docker Compose

 ## Run certbot
 First we need to run certbot certification, modify hostname in `certbot.sh`